Jota hat-trick as five-goal Liverpool crush Atalanta - RFI

 Bergamo (Italy) (AFP)

-Diogo Jota scored a hat-trick as Liverpool crushed Atalanta 5-0 in their Champions League Group D clash in Bergamo on Tuesday.
+Jurgen Klopp hailed an "incredible" performance as Diogo Jota scored a hat-trick in a thumping 5-0 win for Liverpool over Atalanta in their Champions League Group D clash in Bergamo on Tuesday.

-Portuguese forward Jota turned in the first for the Premier League leaders after quarter of an hour, adding a second on 33 minutes to put the visitors two-goals up at the break in a empty Gewiss stadium in northern Italy.
+Portuguese forward Jota scored a brace in the first half, completing his hat-trick after Mohamed Salah and Sadio Mane added two more just after the break in northern Italy.

-Gian Piero Gasperini's home side needed to pull off a comeback from two goals down as they did to hold Ajax 2-2 a week ago.

 Jurgen Klopp's 2019 Champions League winners are top of Group D with their maximum nine points and are five clear of both Atalanta and Ajax, who won 2-1 at Danish champions Midtjylland.